gobeyondidentity/developer-docs/guides/integrate-nextauth.md

   1. Follow the steps at [Send Enrollment Emails](send-enrollment) for each new identity.
 In the near future, this will become a push-button operation, but for now it involves sending commands via CURL.
   1. Each new identity will receive an Enrollment email, which they click on to bind a credential to their device (desktop, laptop, mobile, etc).

-## Configure Wordpress for OIDC
+## Configure NextAuth for OIDC

 ### Install the free Plugin

   This guide is based on the popular [OpenID Connect Generic Client](https://wordpress.org/plugins/daggerhart-openid-connect-generic/) which is regularly updated and has many thousands of Active installations.

-  This will require administrative privileges on your Wordpress installation.
+  This will require administrative privileges on your NextAuth installation.

   Follow the installation steps specified in the [OpenID Connect Generic Client Installation Guide](https://wordpress.org/plugins/daggerhart-openid-connect-generic/#installation)